Federal Student Aid Basics

 The Free Application for Federal Student Aid (FAFSA) is your key to financial aid for college.
 Completing the FAFSA online should take right around 30 minutes, and is 100% free.
 This application provides you with access to grants, loans, and work-study funds from the federal government.
 Remember to complete a FAFSA each year, as your financial situation may change.
-If you've already filed your taxes, you may be able to retrieve tax information straight from the IRS.

 Types of Federal Student Aid